FuelLabs/fuels-rs/docs/src/abigen/the-abigen-macro.md

 Now the type from the previous example will be generated under `abigen_bindings::my_contract_mod::some_library::SomeLibraryType`.

-This might only become relevant to you if your type doesn't get reexported.
-This can happen, as explained previously, if your type does not have a unique name across all bindings inside one `abigen!` call.
+This might only become relevant if your type isn't reexported.
+This can happen, as explained previously if your type does not have a unique name across all bindings inside one `abigen!` call.
 You'll then need to fully qualify the access to it.

 Including type paths will eventually become the default and the flag will be removed.